 Lentil and Green Pea Veggie Burgers

 Experimenting with different veggie burger combinations is so fun, the varieties are endless!
-These Lentil and Green Pea Veggie Burgers are full of garden fresh flavors from the green peas and cilantro, they’re hearty and savory from the lentils and tamari, full of warm flavors from the spices, with the option for a little spicy kick!
-These burgers are easy to make, plus they stick together rather than crumbling into a pile on your plate!
+These Lentil and Green Pea Veggie Burgers are full of garden fresh flavors from the green peas and cilantro, hearty and savory from the lentils and tamari, full of warm flavors from the spices, with the option for a little spicy kick!
+These burgers are easy to make and hold together rather than crumbling into a pile on your plate.

 Tips for success

-• Bread crumbs are key to keeping these burgers together.
-If the mixture is too sticky when forming patties, add more breadcrumbs!
+• Bread crumbs are key for these burgers to hold together.
+If the mixture is too sticky when forming patties, add more breadcrumbs.
 It usually takes about 1 cup of breadcrumbs when I make this recipe but I start with ¾ cup and go from there.

-• When making patties, texture should be tack and not sticky.
-If mixture is sticking to your hands and not forming patties, add more breadcrumbs!
+• When making patties, texture should be tacky, not sticky.
+If mixture is sticking to your hands and not forming patties, add more breadcrumbs.
 Patties should be easy to form.

 • If you have the time, refrigerate patties for an hour before cooking.
 It’s not required if you’re in a time crunch, but helps firm up the patties a bit.